PostHog/posthog.com/contents/blog/aarrr-pirate-funnel.md

 It all starts with how you track user behavior in your product.
 While you can use Google Analytics to track some pirate metrics, it's not so good at tracking specific user behavior in products.
 Enter product analytics.

 There's no shortage of choice in the product analytics space.
-[Amplitude](/blog/posthog-vs-amplitude) and [Mixpanel](/blog/why-i-ditched-google-analytics-for-posthog) are the market leaders, but more affordable and open source alternatives like [PostHog](https://posthog.com/), [Matomo](/blog/posthog-vs-matomo), and LogRocket mean you don't have to pay through the nose to get actionable analytics.
+[Amplitude](/blog/posthog-vs-amplitude) and [Mixpanel](/blog/why-i-ditched-google-analytics-for-posthog) are the market leaders, but better value alternatives like [PostHog](https://posthog.com/) and [Matomo](/blog/posthog-vs-matomo) mean you don't have to pay through the nose to get actionable analytics.

 If you don't already have product analytics, take a look at [what PostHog offers](https://posthog.com/) or [book a demo](/book-a-demo) to see the product in action.
 A business intelligence platform might be useful as well – we use Metabase.

 Once you've chosen an analytics platform, you're ready to start finding your pirate metrics and building a dashboard to track them.